chimera-linux/cports/Packaging.md

 ##### self.conf_link_threads

 The number of linker threads to use.
-By default this is 0, which means to leave it at linker defaults (typically the number of CPUs).
-Setting it to 1 disables threaded linking.
+This is not affected by whether parallel builds are disabled via options, always referring to the number provided by `cbuild`.

 ##### self.conf_lto_jobs

-The number of configured jobs to use for LTO linking.
-By default this is 0, which means to leave it at linker defaults (typically the number of CPUs).
+The number of configured jobs to use for LTO.
+This is not affected by whether parallel builds are disabled via options, always referring to the number provided by `cbuild`.

 ##### self.make_jobs